 “Grass finished” is a term that has gained traction in the realm of conscious consumerism, particularly among those seeking natural and sustainable food choices.
 It refers to a specific method of raising cattle where the animals are exclusively fed a diet of grass and forages throughout their entire lives, including the finishing phase.
 This approach contrasts with conventional grain finishing“Grain finished” is a term that has become increasingly common in the meat industry, particularly in beef production.
-It refers to the final stage of an animal’s life, where its diet is transitioned from primarily grass or forage to a… Read More, where cattle are typically fed a diet high in grains like corn or soybeans during the last few months of their lives to promote faster weight gain and fattening.
+It refers to the final stage of an animal’s life, where its diet is transitioned from primarily grass or forage to a diet predominantly composed of grains.
+This feeding practice aims to… Read More, where cattle are typically fed a diet high in grains like corn or soybeans during the last few months of their lives to promote faster weight gain and fattening.

 Unveiling Grass Finishing: A Return to Ancestral Roots